palantir/go-java-launcher/README.md

-Developers can specify both ``MaxRAMPercentage|InitialRAMPercentage`` together with ``-Xmx|-Xms`` overrides safely: ``-Xmx/-Xms`` overrides ALWAYS take precedence and will be filtered out as per logic detailed above.
+Developers can specify both ``MaxRAMPercentage|InitialRAMPercentage`` together with ``-Xmx|-Xms`` overrides safely: ``-Xmx/-Xms`` overrides ALWAYS take precedence and will be filtered out when running inside a container, as per logic detailed above.

 ### Disabling container support